 - You will glue all the seashells you want in your bouquet onto wrapped floral wire.
 This is the most time-consuming part of making this bouquet.
 Once all the shells are glued to floral wire you are ready to assemble your bouquet.

 - Arranging the flowers and the seashells is fairly easy, just keep moving them around until you like how they look.
-Add plenty of seashells and pearls, they really give it some bling.
+Add plenty of seashells and pearls to really give it some bling.

 I have given you step-by-step instructions in the video above on how to glue the seashells to wire and how to assemble and secure the bouquet.

 Question: Can you use real flowers for the wedding bouquet?